-- (a) Registrant's indirect ownership percentage in Siliconix Technology C.V. is 100%; 89% is owned by its wholly owned subsidiary Siliconix Incorporated, 10% is owned by its indirectly wholly owned subsidiary Siliconix Semiconductor, Inc., and 1% is owned by its indirect wholly owned subsidiary Vishay Siliconix LLC. - (b) Registrant's indirect ownership percentage in Shanghai Simconix Electronic Company Ltd. is 96%. - (c) Registrant's indirect ownership percentage in Vishay General Semiconductor, L.P. is 100%; 1% is owned by its indirectly wholly owned subsidiary Vishay GSI Holdings, LLC, and 99% is owned by its wholly owned subsidiary Vishay GSI, Inc. - (d) Registrant's indirect ownership percentage in Vishay Components India Pvt Ltd. is 100%; 69% is owned directly and 31% is owned by its indirectly wholly owned subsidiary Vishay BCcomponents B.V. - (e) Registrant's indirect ownership percentage in Ecomal Israel Ltd. is 66.7%. - (f) Registrant's indirect ownership percentage in Vishay Europe GmbH is 100%; over 99.9% is owned directly or indirectly by its wholly owned subsidiary Vishay Israel Limited and its affiliates; and less than 0.1% is owned directly. - (g) Registrant's indirect ownership percentage in Roederstein Electronics Portugal Lda.is 100%; 95% is owned by its wholly owned subsidiary Roederstein GmbH and 5% is owned by its wholly owned subsidiary Vishay Europe GmbH. - (h) Registrant's indirect ownership percentage in Vishay S.A. is 99.9%; 2.3% is owned directly and 97.6% is owned by its indirectly wholly owned subsidiary Vishay Europe GmbH. - (i) Registrant's indirect ownership percentage in Vishay Semiconductor Ges.mbH is 100%, 54% is owned by its indirectly wholly owned subsidiary Sprague Electric of Canada and 46% is owned by its indirectly wholly owned subsidiary Vishay Semiconductor GmbH. - (j) Registrant's indirect ownership percentage in Vishay Asia Investments Pte.
+- (a) Registrant's indirect ownership percentage in Siliconix Technology C.V. is 100%; 89% is owned by its wholly owned subsidiary Siliconix Incorporated, 10% is owned by its indirectly wholly owned subsidiary Siliconix Semiconductor, Inc., and 1% is owned by its indirect wholly owned subsidiary Vishay Siliconix LLC. - (b) Registrant's indirect ownership percentage in Shanghai Simconix Electronic Company Ltd. is 96%. - (c) Registrant's indirect ownership percentage in Vishay General Semiconductor, L.P. is 100%; 1% is owned by its indirectly wholly owned subsidiary Vishay GSI Holdings, LLC, and 99% is owned by its wholly owned subsidiary Vishay GSI, Inc. - (d) Registrant's indirect ownership percentage in Vishay Components India Pvt Ltd. is 100%; 69% is owned directly and 31% is owned by its indirectly wholly owned subsidiary Vishay BCcomponents B.V. - (e) Registrant's indirect ownership percentage in Vishay Capella Microsystems (Taiwan) Limited is 100%, over 99.9% is owned by its directly wholly owned subsidiary Vishay Dutch Holdings B.V. and less than 0.1% is owned directly. - (f) Registrant's indirect ownership percentage in Ecomal Israel Ltd. is 66.7%. - (g) Registrant's indirect ownership percentage in Vishay Europe GmbH is 100%; over 99.9% is owned directly or indirectly by its wholly owned subsidiary Vishay Israel Limited and its affiliates; and less than 0.1% is owned directly. - (h) Registrant's indirect ownership percentage in Roederstein Electronics Portugal Lda.is 100%; 65% is owned by its indirectly wholly owned subsidiary Roederstein GmbH, 30% is owned by its indirectly wholly owned subsidiary Vishay Electronic GmbH, and 5% is owned by its indirectly wholly owned subsidiary Vishay Europe GmbH. - (i) Registrant's indirect ownership percentage in Vishay S.A. is 99.9%; 2.3% is owned directly and 97.6% is owned by its indirectly wholly owned subsidiary Vishay Europe GmbH. - (j) Registrant's indirect ownership percentage in Vishay Semiconductor Ges.mbH is 100%, 54% is owned by its indirectly wholly owned subsidiary Sprague Electric of Canada and 46% is owned by its indirectly wholly owned subsidiary Vishay Semiconductor GmbH. - (k) Registrant's indirect ownership percentage in Vishay Asia Investments Pte.
 Ltd. is 100%, 48% is owned by its indirectly wholly owned subsidiary Vishay Asia Semiconductor Investments Pte.
 Ltd., 26% is owned by its indirectly wholly owned subsidiary Vishay Asia Semiconductor GS Investments Pte.
-Ltd., and 26% is owned by its indirectly wholly owned subsidiary Siliconix Technology C.V. - (k) Registrant's indirect ownership percentage in Vishay Trading (Shanghai) is 100%, 84% is owned by its indirectly wholly owned subsidiary Vishay China Co.
-Ltd. and 16% is owned by its indirectly wholly owned subsidiary Vishay BCcomponents Hong Kong Ltd.
+Ltd., and 26% is owned by its indirectly wholly owned subsidiary Siliconix Technology C.V. - (l) Registrant's indirect ownership percentage in Vishay Phoenix do Brazil LTDA is 100%, over 99.9% is owned by its indirectly wholly owned subsidiary Vishay Europe GmbH, less than 0.1% is owned by its indirectly wholly owned subsidiary Roederstein GmbH, and less than 0.1% is owned by its directly wholly owned subsidiary Vishay Sprague, Inc.